draekien-industries/waystone-ui/README.md

 ### Apps and Packages

+- `@waystone/stories` - The storybook for the design system
 - `@waystone/components` - The React components for the design system
 - `@waystone/core` - The design system theme and types
 - `@waystone/utils` - Some utils that can be used by consumers of the design system